marketakvasova/LSEC_segmentation/README.md

 4. Download some IDE, where you can run the script (e.g. https://code.visualstudio.com/).

-The individual cells are executed by clickin on the arrows on their left side (Execute cell).
+The individual cells are executed by clicking on the arrows on their left side (Execute cell).
-When you try to run in it VS Code for the first time, VSCode will suggest installing necessary extensions for the script (Python+Jupyter).
+When you try to run it in VSCode for the first time, VSCode will suggest installing necessary extensions for the script (Python+Jupyter).

 The model was trained using this script: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/marketakvasova/LSEC_segmentation/blob/main/automatic_image_segmentation.ipynb).